 The German parachute brigade was called in for the last time to secure vital bridges ahead of the advance of the German Panzer divisions but it was a futile exercise as the panzers never made it forward.

 Airplanes are an interesting invention of mankind.
 Every day numerous planes are traveling all around the world.
-This article answers the question- How do airplanes fly?
+This article talks about the science behind Airplanes

 The quest to free India from British rule led a batch of 46 volunteers to train with the Japanese Air Force at their academy.
 They could not complete the training as the two atomic bombs brought about the surrender of Japan.